bparanj/Essential-TDD/book/RubyPlus/rails4quickly/lesson_4.markdown

 ## Context ##

-In Rails, model is a persistent object that can also contain business logic.
-Model is the Object Relational Mapping (ORM) layer that uses ActiveRecord design pattern.
 Router knows which controller can handle the incoming request.
 Controller is like a traffic cop who controls the flow of traffic on busy streets.
 Controller has the knowledge of which model can get the job done, so it delegates the work to the appropriate model object.
 Controller also knows which view to display to the user after the incoming request has been processed.

+Views can be in any format such as XML, CSV, Html, JSON etc. Html is displayed on the browser, JSON and other formats can be consumed by any client such as mobile devices, WebService client etc.

 Why MVC architecture?
 The advantage of MVC is the clean separation of View from the Model and Controller.
 It allows you to allocate work to teams according to their strengths.
 The View layer can be developed in parallel by the front-end developers without waiting for the Model and Controller parts to be completed by the back-end developers.